 Meet the Editor

-Professor Michael Zitzmann, born in 1964, is a high school teacher specializing in the fields of andrology, endocrinology, diabetology and sexual medicine at the University Clinics of Muenster, Germany.
+Professor Michael Zitzmann, born in 1964, is a professor specializing in the fields of andrology, endocrinology, diabetology and sexual medicine at the University Clinics of Muenster, Germany.

 He is a member of international committees, journal editorial boards and is on the Educational Board of the European Association of Andrology (EAA) and the German Adiposity Foundation.

 Prof. Zitzmann is author of the EAA guideline on functional or late-onset hypogonadism and the EAA guideline on Klinefelter Syndrome.
 He was recently elected Honorary Member of the Royal Society of Medicine of the United Kingdom.

 He talks to us about the kind of research the journal publishes and what the journal is looking to achieve, as well as recommendations for memorable research published in the journal.